Create and manage target group

 -

-In the Network Connections window, locate the Ethernet labeled as Unidentified Network.
-Right-click this Ethernet and select [Properties].
+In the Network connections window, identify the Ethernet interface marked as Unidentified network.
+Right-click it and select [Properties].

 -

-In the Ethernet Properties window, select Internet Protocol Version 4 (TCP/IPv4) and click [Properties].
+In the Ethernet Properties window, select Internet Protocol Version 4 (TCP/IPv4), then click [Properties].

 -

-In the Internet Protocol Version 4 (TCP/IPv4) Properties window, select the [General] tab and choose Use the following IP address.
-Enter the following information:
+In the Internet Protocol Version 4 (TCP/IPv4) Properties window, under the General tab, select Use the following IP address: and enter the following:

-- IP Address (I): Private IP address of DSRNLB
+- IP address: The private IP address of the DSRNLB

 -